Photo by Brett Sayles

 Mount Angel Oktoberfest

-One of the longest standing, most beloved folk festivals in the northwest, the Mount Angel Oktoberfest is celebrating its 56th festival.
-The event features 50 food booths, an arts and crafts show, traditional Bavarian food, fun and entertainment for the whole family.
-The event takes place in the town of Mount Angel, Oregon.
+One of the longest standing, most beloved folk festivals in the northwest, the Mount Angel Oktoberfest is celebrating its 60th festival.
+The event features nine entertainment venues along with food booths, an arts and crafts show and entertainment for the whole family.

 Tickets range from $10-20, depending on the day you visit.
 There are also many free activities for all ages.
 The event takes place in Mount Angel, Oregon.